-Properties located in the cities of Troy and Sterling Heights, Michigan are assessed as of December 31, and the related property taxes are levied and become a lien on July 1 of the following year and are due on September 1.
-Properties located in the city of Warren, Michigan are assessed as of December 31, and the related property taxes are levied and become a lien on July 1 of the following year for approximately 50 percent of the taxes that are due on August 1 and December 1 for the remainder of the property taxes that are due on August 1 and December 1 for the remainder of the property taxes that are due on January 31.
+Properties located in the Cities of Troy and Sterling Heights, Michigan are assessed as of December 31, and the related property taxes are levied and become a lien on July 1 of the following year and are due on September 1.
+Properties located in the City of Warren, Michigan are assessed as of December 31, and the related property taxes are levied and become a lien on July 1 of the following year for approximately 50 percent of the taxes that are due on August 1 and December 1 for the remainder of the property taxes that are due on January 31.
 The final collection date for all properties is February 28, at which time they are added to the county tax rolls.
 The School District considers all receivables to be fully collectible; accordingly, no allowance for uncollectible amounts is recorded.